Mansisinghrathore/Mansisinghrathore/README.md

 - 👋 Hi, I’m @Mansisinghrathore
-- 👀 I’m interested in web development and data management
+- 👀 I’m interested in python and sql
-- 🌱 I’m currently learning web development and java
+- 🌱 I’m currently learning python and dsa
-- 💞️ I’m looking to collaborate on web development
 - i am currently a CS student at poornima university

 <!---